mnbao1975/RingierTicTacToe/README.md

 ## Architecture
 In general, the technical architecture for this game has 3 parts (services) as following:

 - Web fontend, it is based on ReactJS.
-I will connection API endpoits to manipulate database.
-I also connect with Socket IO service in order to allow players exchange data in realtime.
+It will connect to API endpoits to manipulate database.
+It also connect to Socket IO service in order to allow players exchange data in realtime.
 - Rest API, it is build with Swagger tool so that we can design API specs before implementing API enpoints.
-See http://localhost:3000/docs/#/default for cheching API endpoints.
+See http://localhost:3000/docs/#/default for cheching API endpoints doc.
 - Socket IO service, it is build for exchanging data in realtime between multiple players during playing game such synching player's movement on game board among players.

 And, the above services are runing seperately.

 ## Tech Stack

-There technical stack used for this game are:
+There technical stack used for this game as following:

 - React
 - Bootstrap